 High School and Homeschool Programs

 Concurrently enrolled students take Tyler courses prior to their high school graduation.
-Students who qualify for concurrent enrollment can take classes on the Midlothian campus, Chester campus or online.
+Students may be enrolled as juniors or seniors at local high schools or be homeschooled.
+Students who qualify for concurrent enrollment can take classes on the Midlothian Campus, Chester Campus or online.

-The UpGrade program allows students to follow a course pathway that leads to a college certificate, associate degree, and/or workforce credential.
+The UpGrade program allows students to take courses that leads to a certificate, associate degree, and/or workforce credential at Tyler.
 Credit can be earned through a combination of dual enrollment, concurrent enrollment, International Baccalaureate (IB) or Advanced Placement (AP) courses/tests.
-Pathways vary by high school.
+Options vary by high school.